 \section{Situation with no backward control field}

 We first address the case of forward-propagating fields inside the medium, \emph{i.e.} $\varepsilon_{j}^{-}\left(y\right)=0$, $\Omega_{j}=\Omega_{j}^{+}$ and $\rho_{j}=\rho_{j}^{\left(0\right)}$ for $j=\pi,\sigma$.
-This situation has been studied in detail in \citep{HB08b}, we shall therefore only briefly summarize the main effects here.
+This situation has been studied in detail in \cite{HB08b}, we shall therefore only briefly summarize the main effects here.

-Using the relation $\frac{\Omega_{\pi}^{2}}{\left|\Omega_{\pi}\right|^{2}}\Omega_{\sigma}^{*}=e^{2\text{i}\Delta\varphi_{\sigma\pi}^{+}}\Omega_{\sigma}^{+}$ with $\Delta\varphi_{\sigma\pi}^{+}=\varphi_{\sigma}^{+}-\varphi_{\pi}^{+}$, Eqs.(\ref{Rhopistatperturbativefinal}, \ref{Rhosigmastatperturbativefinal}, \ref{MaxwellControl+}-\ref{MaxwellProbe-}) lead to
+Using the relation $\frac{\Omega_{\pi}^{2}}{\left|\Omega_{\pi}\right|^{2}}\Omega_{\sigma}^{*}=e^{2\text{i}\Delta\varphi_{\sigma\pi}^{+}}\Omega_{\sigma}^{+}$ with $\Delta\varphi_{\sigma\pi}^{+}=\varphi_{\sigma}^{+}-\varphi_{\pi}^{+}$, Eqs. (\ref{Rhopistatperturbativefinal}, \ref{Rhosigmastatperturbativefinal}, \ref{MaxwellControl+}-\ref{MaxwellProbe-}) lead to

-Provided that the dephasing between the control and probe fields, denoted by $\Delta\varphi_{\sigma\pi}^{+}$, does not substantially grow along propagation, $\chi_{eff}$ is seen to play the role of an effective susceptibility for the probe in Eq.(\ref{Maxwellprobe+1Field}).
-From Eqs.(\ref{Maxwellcontrol+1Field},\ref{Maxwellprobe+1Field}), one derives the propagation equation
+Provided that the dephasing between the control and probe fields, denoted by $\Delta\varphi_{\sigma\pi}^{+}$, does not grow significantly along the propagation, $\chi_{eff}$ is seen to play the role of an effective susceptibility for the probe in Eq. (\ref{Maxwellprobe+1Field}).
+From Eqs. (\ref{Maxwellcontrol+1Field},\ref{Maxwellprobe+1Field}), one derives the propagation equation

 where $\chi'_{sat}$ and $\chi"_{sat}$ denote the real and imaginary parts of the saturated susceptibility, respectively.
 We introduce the phase of the linear susceptibility, $\varphi_{L}$, defined by $\chi_{lin}=\left|\chi_{lin}\right|e^{\text{i}\varphi_{L}}$, which verifies